StephenWhittington/rugby-world-xv/README.md

     * I then went to settings clicked on Config Vars and added my IP and PORT.

     * I then did the same with my **MONGO URI and SECRET KEY** which are linked and hidden with a .env file in my repository.

+I can confirm that there are no differences from the deployed and the development version.

 ## How Developers can download and work on my project

+    * Click on Clone or Download on my repository.
+    * Create an enviorment variable
+    * Clone the project in your workspace using git clone
+    * Then add your own MONGO_URI and SECRET_KEY
+    * Make sure MONGO_URI and SECRET_KEY are added to a gitignore file.

 # Credits